-Our key focus in determining effective use of the Pupil Premium Grant is to narrow the gap between pupil groups to ensure that every child is able to make at least good progress.
-Nationally, children who are entitled to Free School Meals have historically achieved less well than their peers.
-At Watling Park School, we intend to ensure that the gap is closed for all groups of pupils and we will carefully monitor any trends in attainment for specific individuals or groups to ensure we can maximise the efficacy of our interventions and support.
+Nationally and historically, children who are entitled to free school meals have achieved less well than their peers.
+At Watling Park, we intend to ensure that the gap is closed for all groups of pupils and we will carefully monitor any trends in attainment for specific individuals or groups to ensure we can maximise the impact of our interventions and support.

-If your child does not have free school meals but may be entitled because of your family income level, please contact the office (in confidence) for more information.
-Even if you do not wish for them to have the meals, registering them would mean that the school could claim Pupil Premium funding which could help your child.
+If you think you could be entitled to free school meals because of your income level, contact the office, as we might be able to help discreetly, and in confidence.
+Even if you do not wish for your child to receive free meals, registering them would mean that the school could claim pupil premium funding which can benefit your child in other ways.